maikeulb/Bloggy/README.md

 Run
 ---

-If you have docker installed,
+With docker:
 ```
 docker-compose build
 docker-compose up
 Go to http://localhost:5000 and visit one of the above endpoints (or /swagger)
 ```

-Otherwise you will need the .NET Core 2.0 SDK.
-If you have the SDK installed, then open `appsettings.json` and point the connection string to your server, then run:
+Alternatively, you will need the .NET Core 2.0 SDK.
+If you have the SDK installed, then open `appsettings.json` and point the connection string to your server.

 ```
 dotnet restore
 dotnet ef database update